gm90/nodejs-ex/README.md

 Node.js sample app on OpenShift!
+Changed by gm90
 -----------------

 This example will serve a welcome page and the current hit count as stored in a database.